Tinker Bell and the Lost Treasure: Production

-Because the film takes place in the cooler weather of autumn, the costume design for Tinker Bell called for a more realistic outfit.
-Designers added a long-sleeve shirt, shawl, leggings and boots to her costume.
-Said director Klay Hall, "In the earlier films, she wears her iconic little green dress.
+Since the film takes place in the cooler weather of autumn, the costume design for Tinker Bell called for a more realistic outfit.
+Designers added a long-sleeve shirt, shawl, leggings, and boots to her costume.
+According to Klay Hall, he stated that "in the earlier films, she wears her iconic little green dress.
 However, it being fall and there being crispness in the air, in addition to this being an adventure movie, her dress just wouldn't work".

-Music

-The score to the film was composed by Joel McNeely, who scored the first Tinker Bell film.
-He recorded the music with an 82-piece ensemble of the Hollywood Studio Symphony and Celtic violin soloist Máiréad Nesbitt at the Sony Scoring Stage.